undefined undefined Plural Marriage

 Joseph learns that people should be in plural marriage only if commanded by God.

 The Lord said that usually a man should have only one wife.
-But sometimes the Lord commanded His people to be in marriages of one man and more than one woman.
+But sometimes the Lord commanded a man to be married to more than one wife.
 This was called plural marriage.
 The Lord told Joseph that His people should only be in plural marriages if He commands it.

 Jacob 2:27–30; Doctrine and Covenants 132:34–39; Saints, 1:121, 290–91, 489–90, 503